angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ```

 Since clean tree shaking [can be tricky](https://medium.com/@martin_hotell/tree-shake-lodash-with-webpack-jest-and-typescript-2734fa13b5cd), we can also try a separate package.
-So we don't install the whole codebase but only the needed part and its types.
+So we don't install the whole codebase but only the necessary parts and its types.

 ```bash
 npm install lodash.clonedeep